-As discussed above, the case interviews are designed to test a basket of skills: mental math ability, data analysis, your ability to structure a problem, to size a market, and so on.
-Essentially, the case interview is specifically formulated to test whether you can do the work required at the common entry points into a consulting career (Analyst, Associate or Consultant).
-The fit interview is different.
+While the case interview is designed to test a basket of skills: mental math ability, data analysis, your ability to structure a problem, the fit interview is a different beast.

 For the quick list and summary, read on below.
 For more color, check out our ex-BCG Founder summarizing the traits consulting firms look for and why they matter so much.

 "We love to see candidates who have demonstrated deep leadership experience.
-We give much more credit to those who are the President or Head of something versus just the supporting role (eg club VP).
-Focus should be on a few quality leadership positions, not the quantity of roles the person held." - Genelle Bullert Kahan, former Manager at Bain & Co.
+We give much more credit to those who are the President or Head of something versus just the supporting role (e.g., club VP).
+The focus should be on a few quality leadership positions, not the quantity of roles the person held." - Genelle Bullert Kahan, former Manager at Bain & Co.

 Finally, the firms are looking for people who really, really want to be part of that firm!
 What exactly does this mean?
 At its core, the firm is simply trying to determine: if they make you an offer that you'll likely accept.
 Just as top universities care about their yield (the percentage of accepted offers over number of offers given out), the firms track and care about this metric as well.